maciekd777/azair.eu-Flights-Prices-Updater/README.md

 ## Notes

-* The programme has been tested only on english and polish version of the azair.eu website.
-Other languages are not promised to work
+* The programme has been tested only on links from english and polish version of the azair.eu website.
+Links from other languages are not promised to work
 * The prices are saved in polish złoty (PLN).
 If you want to save prices in other currency, change the code in the following way:

 In the `PricesUpdater.py` find `check_flights_data` method, At the end of its body there should be this code: